Agurk2/qhack2022/README.md

 # Solving binding energies for the ground state protease in SARS-Cov-2

 This project has been developed during the QHack 2022 open hackathon.
+Motivated my the recent Covid-19 pandemic, we have created this project to help speed up vaccine and drug development of furture and current epidemics and pathogens.
+We truly hope that this project will simulate the true power of quantum computing and change the world for the better.

 ### Team Name: